stexus/lapis/docs/anki_setup.md

    *Tip:* To easily find cards mined today, either move them to a separate deck before generating furigana or use the search term `added:1` in the search bar.

-### Why do you use the arbyste version?
+### Why do you use arbyste's version?

 There are two main reasons:

-1. **Stability** – The arbyste version avoids any breaking changes introduced by the AJT mainstream.
+1. **Stability** – Arbyste's version avoids any breaking changes introduced by the AJT mainstream.
 According to the JPMN fork description:

    > This is a fork of AJT Japanese, intended to provide a stable version of the add-on for anyone using the JP Mining Note Japanese note type.